The Canadian provinces of Alberta and British Columbia are like real-life television documentaries — only better.

 Continue west on the Trans-Canada Highway toward the town of Revelstoke and Mount Revelstoke National Park where you’ll come to the turn for the Meadows in the Sky Parkway.
 Though the tight switchbacks of this winding 16-mile road make it no place for trailers or larger motorhomes (there’s a parking area where you can drop them just .3-mile after the turn-off), it offers you the chance to summit Mount Revelstoke simply by taking a short shuttle bus ride from the parking area at the top.
 Stops along the way allow you to ogle wildflower-filled meadows and walk the fern-lined boardwalk of a rare inland temperate rainforest (keep an eye out for the remarkable—if somewhat slimy— banana slugs that call the park home).

 If watersports are your thing, don’t miss an opportunity to stop off in Sicamous, where you can explore Shuswap and Mara Lakes by canoe, kayak or stand-up paddleboard.
 There’s miles of hiking trails along the Eagle River, and more than a dozen area golf courses for those who prefer to do their walking chasing a little white ball around.
-A stay at the Sicamous KOA will let you get the most out of this gorgeous area.

 Further west on the Trans-Canada Highway is Wells Gray Provincial Park.
 Located just north of the town of Clearwater (which lies 75 miles north of Kamloops on Highway 5), This park is mostly rugged wilderness full of glacially carved valleys and high mountain lakes that make it a hiker’s paradise.
 Even the hiking-averse can appreciate 463-foot Helmcken Falls, however, a dramatic cascade more than twice as tall as Canada’s own Niagara Falls.